 Griffiths, Annual Report of the Missouri Botanical Garden 20: 93, 1909

-Holotype; Drawing (watercolor over photograph, Krieger and Griffith, 1915, Smithsonian Institution Archive); Photograph (D Griffiths, ca. 1910); Photograph (D Griffiths, ca. 1910); Photograph (Annual Report of the Missouri Botanical Garden, 20: 1909)
+Holotype; Isotype; Herbarium; Herbarium; Herbarium; Herbarium; Herbarium; Herbarium; Painting (watercolor over a photograph, Krieger and Griffith, 1915, Smithsonian Institution Archive); Photograph (D Griffiths, ca. 1910); Photograph (D Griffiths, ca. 1910); Photograph (Annual Report of the Missouri Botanical Garden, 20: 1909)

 Opuntia arizonica is a seldom-reported species of prickly pear cactus.
 It is not rare but the plants are usually lumped into O. engelmannii as spiny and small specimens.
 There is no slot for it in guidebooks and thus is an unnoticed Opuntia.
 It has been found near Congress, AZ in Tucson, AZ, in central NM, and in the greater El Paso region.